 Approximately 95 percent of all personal injury claims are resolved before trial.
-Experienced attorneys know that the best way to settle an injury case is to prepare it for trial.
-Therefore, attorneys for both parties follow a heavily scripted process in which documents are exchanged; questions are posed; witnesses, including experts, are disclosed; depositions are conducted; and evidence is gathered to build a b case.
+Experienced Connecticut personal injury attorneys know that the best way to settle an injury case is to prepare it for trial.
+Therefore, attorneys for both parties follow a heavily scripted process in which documents are exchanged; questions are posed; witnesses, including experts, are disclosed; depositions are conducted; and evidence is gathered to build a case.
 This process can be divided into the following categories: the filing of pleadings, discovery process, pretrial conference, and trial.

 Pleadings include a variety of legal documents that state and/or allege the opinions, positions, damages, injuries, or theories of law of a party to a lawsuit, and these documents are filed with the court.
 The pleadings below are the most common.

 1. Complaint.
 A lawsuit is initiated when the plaintiff, or petitioner, serves the initial complaint on the defendant, or respondent.
 A complaint sets forth the basic elements of a case, including what happened and the injuries and damages incurred.
 It also describes the plaintiff’s allegations as to why the defendant is responsible for the plaintiff’s injuries and damages.